 Entry Barriers and Design Complexity

-More than demanding times for manufacturers need to deal with the specific issues about the production of compact, multi-functional, and low-noise pump units.
-The integration of sensor-enabled, electronically controlled pumps needs precise engineering and material choice, which can increase the production and development costs.
+Manufacturers face challenging times, requiring them to address specific issues related to the production of compact, multi-functional, and low-noise pump units.
+The integration of sensor-enabled, electronically controlled pumps requires precise engineering and material selection, which can increase production and development costs.

 Growth in Hybrid and Electrified Powertrains

-Hybrid vehicles-the HEVs, PHEVs, and mild hybrids 48V-still utilize a combination of mechanical and electrical pumps for engine cooling, brake support, and transmission lubrication.
-The rise in this area also brings the need for adaptive, variable-speed, and low-voltage pumps that increase the system efficiency altogether.
+Hybrid vehicles, including HEVs, PHEVs, and mild hybrids with 48V systems, still utilize a combination of mechanical and electrical pumps for engine cooling, brake support, and transmission lubrication.
+The rise in this area also brings the need for adaptive, variable-speed, and low-voltage pumps that collectively increase system efficiency.

-Electric pumps, such as e-water pumps and e-oil pumps, help auxiliary systems function independently of engine speed which, in turn, reduces emissions and optimizes start-stop performance.
-The companies that provide modules of hybrid energy-efficient pump systems will greatly benefit from such schemes.
+Electric pumps, such as e-water pumps and e-oil pumps, enable auxiliary systems to function independently of engine speed, thereby reducing emissions and optimizing start-stop performance.
+Companies that provide modules for hybrid, energy-efficient pump systems will greatly benefit from such schemes.

 Utilization of Smart Pump Technologies in the Next-Generation Vehicles